How Vote By Mail Works

-- Fill out your ballot.
+Fill out your ballot.
 You are not required to cast a vote on every race or ballot measure.

   - Place your finished ballot in the secrecy envelope and seal it.

   - Place the secrecy envelope in the pre-addressed return envelope and seal it.

   - Verify that your name and address printed on the return envelope are accurate.

   - Sign the return envelope in the space indicated.
-You must sign your ballot for it to be counted!
+You must sign the envelope for your ballot to be counted!

   If you require assistance in voting, contact the county elections office.
 In Multnomah County, the elections office provides trained staff who can assist voters either in the elections office or at a location chosen by the voter.